NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 > 23 If you are in doubt concerning that which We have sent down upon Our slave, then produce a chapter like it and call upon your helpers other than Allah, if you are truthful.24 But if you did not do it, and you can never do it; then beware of the Fire whose fuel will be people and stones, which is prepared for the disbelievers.

 The only claim to inspiration the Quran makes is in its literary excellence, claiming no one can produce a chapter like it.
-But if you have read it the first thing that strikes you is how vacuous, uninspired, boring, confused, and contradictory it is.
+But if you have read it the first thing that strikes you is that literary speaking, it is garbage.
 Even a mediocre poet would be able to write a chapter far more excellent than most chapters of the Quran.

 ## The Quran is not perfectly preserved

+One miraculous claim made is that the Quran has been perfectly preserved.
+However the Quran and Hadiths contradict this.

 ### Allah foretold that the Quran wouldn’t be perfectly preserved